lidefi87/dbpm_southern_ocean/README.md

 ## Step 12.
 Plots for publication
 - Script [`12_supporting_plots`](scripts/12_supporting_plots) produces plots to support contents of manuscript describing exploration on DBPM outputs within the Southern Ocean.

+The `useful_functions` scripts in Python and R contain functions that have been developed to run DBPM.

 # Running this repository
 The scripts in this repository were developed in NCI's Gadi, so the easiest way to run these script is to clone this repository to Gadi.
 However, before you can do this, you will need an NCI account, which are only available for researchers with an email address from an Australian institution.
 Further down in this document, we include information about how to create an NCI account if you do not have one already.
 Remember, you must have an email address for an Australian institution to create an NCI account.